skyworkz/website/content/blog/jengo:a-homebrew-distributed-golang-based-jenkins-api-wrapper.md

 </p>

 <p>
-Anyhow, I have always been working with a Windows up until a couple of weeks ago and I have promised not to become this Windows-bashing-Apple-fanboy.
+Anyhow, I always have had to work with Windows up until a couple of weeks ago and I have promised not to become this Windows-bashing-Apple-fanboy.
 If you want to stick to homebrew, depending on the restrictions laid out by your IT department, you can make use of the <a href="https://medium.com/@edwardbaeg9/using-homebrew-on-windows-10-with-windows-subsystem-for-linux-wsl-c7f1792f88b3">Windows Subsystem for Linux</a>.
 </p>

 <p>